 1. Treat everyone, their property, and all class equipment with respect.
 I expect every person in the class to have and to show respect for him- or herself and for others.
 That means that all of us will strive to respect the possessions, personal space, feelings and ideas of everyone in the classroom and in the school.
 Everyone should be courteous and understanding toward fellow classmates.

 2. Participate appropriately in class.
 No electronic devices are allowed in class other than calculators!

 3. Use all equipment properly.
 This includes samples of minerals, rocks and fossils which will be used in labs.
 Students are required to read, sign and implement a Laboratory Safety Contract.

 Instructional and grading methods to be used:

 1. Reading assignments-there will be printed and online (Internet) reading assignments for this class.
 Usually reading assignments have associated problems sets or worksheets.
-Worksheets and problems are due on the day indicated, and will not be accepted more than one (1) day late.
+Worksheets and problems are due on the day indicated, and will not be accepted more than one (1) week late.
+Work turned in one (1) day late will carry a grade reduction of ONE LETTER GRADE (10%).
+Work turned in more than five (5) school days late will receive a score of ZERO.
 If a student is absent, it is that student's responsibility to obtain any assignments that may have been made by contacting the teacher either before or after class.

 2. Notebook-students MUST have a notebook dedicated to this class, which the student must bring to class every day.
 This notebook will be collected periodically and graded.
 If a student is absent, it is that student's responsibility to get and understand any notes or work that the student missed.